-A wonderful Beginner’s Paper Quilling Project – learn how to make these adorable Paper Quilled Hearts – using big paper quills for smaller hands.
+A wonderful Paper Quilling for Kids Project – learn how to make these adorable Paper Quilled Hearts – using big paper quills for smaller hands.
 If your the kids are feeling more confident, why not take a look at these wonderful Paper Quilled Daisies or Paper Quilled Wreaths?!

 Hi, all!
 I’m Jeanette Nyberg from Artchoo where I offer all sorts of art projects for kids and design for kids.
 I live in the Chicago area with my family and I love coming up with easy ideas for kids to be creative every day.